Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 in elevated violence against the populace (<a href="https://granta.com/violence-in-blue/">Ball, 2016</a>) with associated liability settlements (<a href="https://www.nydailynews.com/new-york/ny-stringer-report-nypd-payout-settlement-lawsuits-20190415-2zzm2zkhpna63dtlcr2zks6eoq-story.html">Rayman
 &amp; Guse, 2019</a>; <a href="http://dpbh.nv.gov/uploadedFiles/A%20MillionDollarMurray.pdf">Gladwell, 2006</a>)
 and also their intimate partners and families (<a href="https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/">Friedersdorf, 2014</a>).
+USA Today is elevating the disciplinary records of 85,000 police officers who faced charges of misconduct across the past decade (<a href="https://www.usatoday.com/in-depth/news/investigations/2019/04/24/usa-today-revealing-misconduct-records-police-cops/3223984002/">Kelly &amp; Nichols, 2019</a>)

 <h2>Overdeployment to find the bad guys</h2>